drxmknight/Hash-Collision/Readme.md

 * hash_size: number of the hash value, in bytes.
 * experiments: number of collisions needed to finish the program.
 * combinations: word length used to create the dictionary.
-We recommend values smaller than 5, because it will generate 52^5 = 380,204,032 elements and could throw memoryError, and there is no need of more for this purpose
+We recommend values smaller than 5, because it will generate 52^5 = 380,204,032 elements and could take some time.

 ### Run
 To execute the program: